 Myles Allen is Professor of Geosystem Science in the Environmental Change Institute, School of Geography and the Environment and Department of Physics, University of Oxford.
 His research focuses on how human and natural influences on climate contribute to observed climate change and risks of extreme weather and in quantifying their implications for long-range climate forecasts.

-He proposed the use of Probabilistic Event Attribution to quantify the contribution of human and other external influences on climate to specific individual weather events; the use of cumulative carbon dioxide emissions to predict peak warming; and leads the www.climateprediction.net project, using distributed computing to run the world’s largest ensemble climate modelling experiments.
+He proposed the use of Probabilistic Event Attribution to quantify the contribution of human and other external influences on climate to specific individual weather events; the use of cumulative carbon dioxide emissions to predict peak warming; and founded the https://www.climateprediction.net/ project, using distributed computing to run the world’s largest ensemble climate modelling experiments.

 Fellow of the Institute of Physics